smbsimon/smbsimon.github.io/about.md

 title: about
 ---

-I'm a rising third-year PhD student in the humanities department at Illinois Tech, where I'm interested in the historical intersections of technology, data, labor, and gender.
+I'm a third-year PhD student in the humanities department at Illinois Tech, where I'm interested in the historical intersections of technology, data, labor, and gender.

 At Illinois Tech, I've worked as a research assistant for Dr. Mar Hicks on topics related to the history of technology, labor, gender, and sexuality.
 I've also worked as a research assistant for Dr. Carly Kocurek on an NSF-funded project about [the history of the Games for Girls movement](https://www.iit.edu/news/looking-closer-games-girls-movement).
 Additionally, in fall 2021, I was a fellow with the university's Socially Responsible Modeling, Computation, and Design initiative.